Pulitzier/parsing_url/README.md

 This is my testing task as a junior for parsing given url and retrieving information about elements on the page.

 In this task i`m using CURB for opening the page, NOKOGIRI - to parse this page and CSV module for writing results into a file.
 For retrieving information about DOM elements i use Xpath(regexp could be used for this, nontheless this is a future task).
-Files "Links.csv" and "Output_info.csv" is used.
+Files "Links.csv" and "Output_info.csv" are shown as an example.

 For debugging - Chrome devtools.